Haunted Hills: Plot

-The film revolves around a honeymooning couple.
+Haunted Hills revolves around a honeymooning couple.
 The wife dies accidentally, and her soul remains in a painting that she leaves incomplete.
-Her soul murders her husband.

 Production

 This film was shot in Nainital and Mussoorie in Uttarakhand (India).

 Soundtrack

 The music of the film is composed by Asif Chandwani and sung by singers including Palak Muchhal, Mohammed Irfan and Dev Negi.

 Release

 The film was released in India on 28 February 2020.

 The film was premiered on Zee Cinema on 15 November 2020.